 Data science in:

 - Academic research: There are an increasingly large number of traditional disciplines that are reproducing many new sub-disciplines with the adjective “computational” or “quantitative” in front of them.

 - Industry: Data science is transforming everything from healthcare to media.

 Data science offers a new and a powerful approach for making discoveries.
 By combining the best features of statistics, computer science, applied mathematics, data science can turn large amounts of data into digital age and then into new insights and knowledge.

-Social science: Data collection by sociologists through traditional method of Facebook and Twitter takes months or even years.
-A tool, called as Hedonometer; which is created by University of Vermont researchers, puts this collected data for social use.
-Around 50 million tweets per day is being pulled down and after matching these tweets against a database of words, it is assigned a happiness value.
+Social science: Data collection by sociologists through the traditional method of Facebook and Twitter takes months or even years.
+A tool, called a Hedonometer; which is created by the University of Vermont researchers, puts this collected data for social use.
+Around 50 million tweets per day are being pulled down and after matching these tweets against a database of words, it is assigned a happiness value.
 Higher the Hedonometer number on that particular day, happier is the collective mood of Twitter users.

 Medicine: Data science can also help to discover diseases which researchers don’t even look for.
 Like, a group of patients who are suffering from diabetes; it may be possible for them to get prone to a particular disease, while another group of patients who are also suffering with diabetes may be prone to some another disease.
 It might be possible that it may irradiate a new form of diabetes, which requires a personalized treatment.

 Business: In every stage of a company’s operations, there is a need to generate data.
 For this, Big data may become a brand new type of corporate resource which will cut across business units and thus function as a powerful brand.
 In doing this, companies are depending upon data scientists for collecting, integrating, and analysing the data.